geistinteractive/sails-filemaker/README.md

 }
 ```

 FileMaker's Custom Web Publishing uses Layouts to access the underlying tables.
 So Sails models for filemaker connect to Layouts not Tables.
-Layouts are sort of like viewsm in that they specify a table, and a set of fields.
+Layouts are sort of like views in that they specify a table, and a set of fields.
 They can even specify a set of related records and fields.
 But they do not specify queries.

 This adapter follows the Sails convention of using the file name to derive the layout name.
 So a User.js model file will connect to a User layout in FileMaker.
 If you want to use a different name for your layout, you can set the "tableName" property on the model.